kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/v2alpha1/01-55-ip-based-access-with-xff.md

 However, there are some technical limitations to be aware of when using the XFF header.
 The header might not include all IP addresses if an intermediary proxy does not support modifying the header.
 Due to [technical limitations of AWS Classic ELBs](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-proxy-protocol.html#proxy-protocol), when using an IPv4 connection, the header does not include the public IP of the load balancer in front of Istio Ingress Gateway.
 Moreover, Istio Ingress Gateway's Envoy does not append the private IP address of the load balancer to the XFF header, effectively removing this information from the request.
 For more information on XFF, see the [IETF’s RFC documentation](https://datatracker.ietf.org/doc/html/rfc7239) and [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers#x-forwarded-for).

 To use the XFF header, you must configure the corresponding settings in the Istio custom resource (CR).
-Then, expose your workload using an APIRule CR and create an AuthorizationPolicy resource with allowed IP addresses specified in the **remoteIpBlocks** filed.
+Then, expose your workload using an APIRule CR and create an AuthorizationPolicy resource with allowed IP addresses specified in the **remoteIpBlocks** field.
 To learn how to do this, follow the procedure.

 ## Procedure